makibox850/raspiradiothk4711_slim/Components.md

 ### Raspberry PI:
 Everything in this Radio is controlled by a raspberry pi.
 Actually every model should be working.
 I have tested it on a Raspberry PI 2, a Raspberry PI 3 and a Raspberry Pi Zero.
 But also older models should be OK.
+Just be aware that the I2S audio output will be different on old Raspberry Pi models.

 ### SD Card:
 Since we do not need a full blown GUI a minimal Raspbian image would be good enough.
 For that anything with a size of 2GB or greater would be OK.
 If you are concerned about boot speed and reliability I do recommend to use SanDisk Extreme or Samsung PRO cards.
 Cheep cards tend to fail and often are very slow.